Things you should know before you go

 Accurate brochures and websites

-All members do their utmost to ensure that all their brochures and other publications print or electronic, clearly and accurately describe the tours and services offered.
+All members do their utmost to ensure that all their brochures and other publications print or electronic, clearly and accurately describe the holidays and services offered.

 Professional service and continual improvements

 AITO endeavours to monitor quality standards regularly.
-All customers should receive a post-tour questionnaire from their tour operators, the results of which are scrutinised by the Association.
+All customers should receive a post-holiday questionnaire from their tour operators, the results of which are scrutinised by the Association.

-In addition, customers can leave detailed feedback, accessible from the homepage of AITO's website, or via a direct link supplied by their AITO tour operator, about their tour.
+In addition, customers can leave detailed feedback, accessible from the homepage of AITO's website, or via a direct link supplied by their AITO tour operator, about their holiday.

 Our members acknowledge the importance if AITO's Sustainable Tourism ethos, which recognises the social, economic and environmental responsibilities of tour operating.